-You’re not alone.
+If you are struggling with bereavement, you are not alone.
 When you lose someone you love, coping with bereavement and the grief can be all-consuming.

 Everyone is different and you’ll react to the loss in a way that is unique to you.
-But support is available.
+But grief support is available.
 You might find it helps to talk with someone outside your immediate family or to someone who has been through a similar experience.

-When you’re grieving it’s normal to feel disbelief, numbness, anger, physical and mental pain, guilt, depression and regret.
+When you’re grieving it’s normal to feel disbelief, numbness, anger, physical and mental pain, guilt, depression, and regret.
 Thinking you’re seeing or hearing someone who has died is also a common experience and can be both comforting and distressing.
 The old adage ‘time heals’ is true but the reality is that grief takes a different course for us all and sometimes we need a little bereavement help.

-You can talk to religious ministers, hospital chaplains or people from organisations that help bereaved people.
+You can talk to religious ministers, hospital chaplains, or people from organisations that help bereaved people.
 For professional bereavement care, you could call one of the following:

 Douch Family Bereavement Groups

 You are invited to join our local bereavement support groups, open to the community who feel they could benefit from meeting others and seeking professional, friendly support.

 Cindy Weller is a local counsellor who runs our support groups.
 Cindy is a qualified accredited counsellor.
 A member of The British Association for Counselling and Psychotherapy (BACP) and a member of the National Counselling Society (NCS).